MaksimDzhangirov/backendBankExample/docs/part36-eng.md

 OK, the PR has been created.
 Let's review it a bit!

 We've changed the job's name to `deploy`, added a step to install `kubectl`.
-Rebuild the docker image with the latest tag, push the image with all of its tags to Amazon ECR.
+Rebuild the Docker image with the latest tag, push the image with all of its tags to Amazon ECR.
 And finally, use `kubectl` command to deploy the image to production Kubernetes cluster on Amazon EKS.

-There are also some small changes I made in the README file, but we don't need to care about them.
+There are also some small changes I made in the `README` file, but we don't need to care about them.

-However, we should pay attention to the deployment, as we're specifying here, it will pull the image with the `latest` tag from ECR.
+However, we should pay attention to the `deployment.yaml`, as we're specifying here, it will pull the image with the `latest` tag from ECR.